Kiritoc9/Kiritoc9/README.md

 # 🚀 Expertise

-Meu foco principal é o desenvolvimento de front-end, onde estou me  especializando na criação de aplicativos da Web responsivos e Intuitivos.
-Tenho conhecimento de HTML, CSS, JavaScript e Typescript, Figma, XD, hotoshop, Ilustrator, Adobe Premiere, Corel Draw, After Effecters, Dreamweaver.
+My main focus is frontend development where I am specializing in building responsive and Intuitive web apps.
+I have knowledge of HTML, CSS, JavaScript and Typescript, Figma, XD, hotoshop, Illustrator, Adobe Premiere, Corel Draw, After Effects, Dreamweaver.

-Adoro trabalhar no front-end porque me permite combinar minha criatividade com habilidades de resolução de problemas para oferecer experiências de usuário excepcionais.
-Estudante de DEV com Python, Java, Pentest e React.
+I love working on the front end because it allows me to combine my creativity with problem solving skills to deliver exceptional user experiences.
+Student of DEV with Python, Java, Pentest and React.

 # 💻 Tech Stack